 Now cut this in half to create two, 1” strips.
 Since these will be adhered to the top on the inside of the box (and will very much be seen), I wanted to add a bit of ink to match that of the box so they blended into the structure of the box.
 (Image #5 & #6)

 With that done, fold the side flaps and adhere to first strip to the back of the card, with the flaps butting up against the back of the box.
 Do the same with the second strip, but have the flaps up against the front of the box.

 Tape to inside with edges meeting in corners on outer edges.
 I noticed at this point that my lovely ink blending toward the bottom of the box was getting covered by the folded flaps, so I chopped off roughly 2” of each flap.
-I also used a corner rounder to soften the edges of all the flaps and the top of the back panel.
-I intensified the colour a bit by doing a quick touch up on darkest ink-blended colors.
-I also considered using a cloud border die along the flap edges but I wasn’t completely happy with how that looked so I’ll save that idea for another design.
+Also I used a corner rounder to soften the edges of all the flaps and the top of the back panel.
+Intensifying the colour a bit by doing a quick touch up on darkest ink-blended colors.
+Then I considered using a cloud border die along the flap edges but I wasn’t completely happy with how that looked so I’ll save that idea for another design.